MohamedGad2822/Mohamedgad2822/README.md

 - 👋 Hi, I’m @Mohamedgad2822
 - 👀 I’m interested in ...Embedded systems and IOT
-- 🌱 I’m currently learning ...Embedded systems and MachineLearning basics
+- 🌱 I’m currently learning ...Embedded systems and Software testing basics
 - 💞️ I’m looking to collaborate on ...Valoe team
-- 📫 How to reach me ... modygad6666@gmail.com , es-modygad6666@alexu.edu.eg or  https://www.linkedin.com/in/mohamed-ibrahim-gad-32458118b/
+- 📫 How to reach me ... modygad6666@gmail.com , es-modygad6666@alexu.edu.eg or  https://www.linkedin.com/in/mohamedgad2822abc/

 <!---
 Mohamedgad2822/Mohamedgad2822 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.